How MCDM designed Draw Steel alongside their fans

 When MCDM launched the crowdfunding campaign for their new fantasy RPG in December 2023, they were striking while the post-OGL iron was hot.
 With the power of founder Matt Colville’s YouTube audience, the company raised more than $4 million.
 And the game didn’t even have a name yet — it was simply called the MCDM RPG.
 Now, after a relatively quiet development period, it has a tentative release date of July 2025.
 It’s also got a name: Draw Steel.

 But that’s not the only thing the game has picked up on its journey.
-It has somehow accumulated a third-party adventure, homebrew classes, a digital character builder, a community podcast, and an actual play series — all before release date.
+It has somehow accumulated a third-party adventure, homebrew classes, a digital character builder, multiple podcasts, and actual play videos — all before release date.
 How does that happen?
 Is it just because MCDM released a creator license alongside their playtest rules?
 Maybe, but that just raises the question of why they prioritized it so early.

 The answer, as it turns out, is all about the game's origins and how it's been developed over the past two years.
 It is technically already live. “[People] are already playing it”, said James Introcaso, Lead Game Designer at MCDM.
 “They've been playing it, in many cases, since… December was our final public packet that we've put out.
 And so I think for many people, they're like, I know this game.
 I've been playing it for months now.”